Neca-development/Crypto_Wallet_front/README.md

 ---

-Detailed information on the properties and methods of the wallet can be found in the documentation at link (classes/Wallet.html)
+Detailed information on the properties and methods of the wallet can be found in the documentation at [link](classes/Wallet.html)
 A demo of the library can be found in the folder `demo`

 ## Project scripts